flightstats/hub/util/dhbackup/README.md

 If you need help:
 ```
 $ ./dhbackup.py --help
-usage: dhbackup.py [-h] -d DIR [-p PATH] chan
+usage: dhbackup.py [-h] -d DIR [-p PATH] channel-uri

 positional arguments:
-  chan                  The URI of the channel to back up
+  channel-uri           The URI of the channel to back up

 optional arguments:
   -h, --help            show this help message and exit